 Statewide Resources

-The Tennessee Council for the Deaf, Deal-Blind, and Hard of Hearing (TCDDBHH): This Council has the responsibility for ensuring that state and local public programs and services are accessible to deaf, hard of hearing, late deafened, and Deaf-Blind citizens.
+The Tennessee Council for the Deaf, Deaf-Blind, and Hard of Hearing: This Council has the responsibility for ensuring that state and local public programs and services are accessible to deaf, hard of hearing, late deafened, and Deaf-Blind citizens.
 TCDDBHH coordinates communication, information, public awareness, and advocacy services through six regional community service centers.
 The centers are located in Memphis, Nashville, Knoxville, Chattanooga, Johnson City and Jackson.

-Tennessee Commission on Aging and Disability: Formerly the Commission on Aging, the Tennessee Commission on Aging and Disability is the designated state agency on aging and is mandated to provide leadership relative to aging issues on behalf of older persons in the state.
+Tennessee Department of Disability and Aging: Formerly the Commission on Aging, the Tennessee Commission on Aging and Disability is the designated state agency on aging and is mandated to provide leadership relative to aging issues on behalf of older persons in the state.
 Their mission is to bring together and leverage programs, resources, and organizations to protect and ensure the quality of life and independence of older Tennesseans and adults with disabilities.

 Tennessee Council on Developmental Disabilities: The Tennessee Council on Developmental Disabilities is an independent office in state government funded through the federal Developmental Disabilities Act that works to ensure that Tennesseans with developmental disabilities are independent, productive, and included in their communities.